Kenneth-Lindgren/azure-docs/articles/active-directory/fundamentals/auth-sync-overview.md

 # Azure Active Directory integrations with authentication protocols

 Microsoft Azure Active Directory (Azure AD) enables integration with many authentication protocols.
-The authentication integrations enable you to use Azure AD and its security and management features with little or no changes to your applications that use legacy authentication methods.
+The authentication integrations enable you to use Azure AD and its security and management features with little or no changes to your applications that use modern authentication methods.

-## Legacy authentication protocols
+## Modern authentication protocols

-The following table presents authentication Azure AD integration with legacy authentication protocols and their capabilities.
+The following table presents authentication Azure AD integration with modern authentication protocols and their capabilities.
 Select the name of an authentication protocol to see

 * A detailed description